Water, Air and Soil

 Nutrient Cycling

-Nutrient cycling involves biological, chemical, and physical processes that ensures the continuous availability of essential nutrients for plant growth and ecosystem health.
+Nutrient cycling involves biological, chemical, and physical processes that ensure the continuous availability of essential nutrients for plant growth and ecosystem health.
 Elements such as carbon and nitrogen are transferred between the atmosphere, soil, water, and living organisms (Figure 3).
 Plants absorb carbon dioxide (CO2) from the air during photosynthesis, a process in which plants use sunlight, water, and CO2 to produce sugars for energy and growth.
 They release oxygen as a byproduct.
-When plants and animals die or create waste, their nitrogenous compounds decompose, releasing nitrogen back into the soil where bacteria convert it to usable forms through nitrogen fixation for use by other organisms.
+When plants and animals die or create waste, their nitrogenous compounds decompose, releasing nitrogen back into the soil, where bacteria convert it to usable forms through nitrogen fixation for use by other organisms.

 Soil Biodiversity